mono/website/community/google-summer-of-code/projects.md

 Port mono to work on it.
 This project should be able to:

--Get the mono runtime compiled with emscripten;
+- Get the mono runtime compiled with emscripten
--Get a mono cross compiler that can target emscripten;
+- Get a mono cross compiler that can target emscripten

 Mash everything together and get it to work.
 No threads or GC support for this is needed.

-Deliverables: A asm.js hello world running in a browser.
+**Deliverables:** A asm.js hello world running in a browser.

 **Mentors:** João Matos